Donna J. Purchase, MCSR Board Chair

-Donna Purchase is President of Portsmith Creations, LLC, an event and meeting planning company in Washington, DC.
-Prior to forming Portsmith Creations, Ms. Purchase was Director of Homelessness Initiatives and Volunteer Programs for the Fannie Mae Foundation.
+Donna Purchase retired from Fannie Mae where she was Director of Homelessness Initiatives and Volunteer Programs.
 In this position, she worked to raise awareness of and funds for Washington metropolitan area organizations that strive to prevent and end homelessness, with an emphasis on programs that help homeless people return to independent living.

 Susan G. Burton is Program Director for Seminar Design, Education and Leadership Formation and the United Methodist General Board of Church and Society (GBCS).